Laravel-Backpack/docs/3.5/upgrade-guide.md

 <a name="step-8"></a>
 #### Step 8

+If you DON'T have separate logins & separate sessions for Users and Admins, skip this step.

-If you've had workarounds in place to use separate sessions for Users and Admins, that's no longer needed - **separate sessions are a default in Base 1.0.0**.
+Still reading?
+If you've had workarounds in place to use separate sessions for Users and Admins, that's no longer needed - **separate sessions are a default in Base 1.0.x**.
+But there's a catch.

 If you use ```@can``` statements inside Backpack routes, please note they will not work, since that uses the ```Auth``` facade, and ```Auth``` uses the default auth guard configured in ```config/auth.php```, not the backpack guard.
 Laravel provides no way to customize the guard that is used.
 There are two solutions to this: